2019 Richard Reynoso SP/IN

 |Nut width||52 mm|

-This particular instrument, a spruce-top classical with Indian rosewood back and sides, features his signature carved headstock with dark ebony veneer, giving it a very "architecturally" austere appearance which sets the mood for the other matching details throughout.
+This particular instrument, a spruce-top classical with Indian rosewood back and sides, features his signature carved headstock with dark ebony veneer (which also covers the sides and very top of the head), giving it a very "architecturally" austere appearance which sets the mood for the other matching details throughout.
 Although Richard never replicates the same combination of design elements in more than one guitar, he does consistently use what we have been calling "neo-art deco" motifs throughout, not just with his use of hard and clean, yet graceful lines and curves, but also in his inlay work.
 (Please see the short video documentary below for further demonstration of this).
 The back (and foot) center seams, heel block and rosette (which are works of art in themselves) have drawn their inspiration from a variety of sources ranging from art-deco styled chandeliers to ancient Egyptian jewelry.
+The curvature around the edge of the rosette is notched on either side of the fingerboard to guarantee an extra clean joint where the fingerboard meets the soundhole.
+Although the guitar is meticulously French polished throughout, Richard now does an oil finish in the playing area on the back of the neck, which gives a much smoother and natural "feel" for left-hand positions, particularly when shifting.